 manage and take action in response to workflow messages; and

-submit Form H1700-1, Individual Service Plan - SPW (Pg.1), for initial, change, and reassessment of members with the exception of age-outs and nursing facility residents transitioning to the STAR+PLUS HCBS program.
+submit Form H1700-1, Individual Service Plan (Pg.1), for initial, change, and reassessment of members with the exception of age-outs and nursing facility (NF) residents transitioning to the STAR+PLUS HCBS program.

-More information about submitting Form H1700-1 through the LTC portal is available in Appendix XXVI, Long Term Care Online Portal User Guide for Managed Care Organizations.
+More information about submitting Form H1700-1 through the TMHP LTC Online Portal is available in Appendix XXVI, Long Term Care Online Portal User Guide for Managed Care Organizations.

-Staff with access and responsibility to manage workflows related to their job duties include Claims Management System (CMS) coordinators, Provider Claims Services (PCS) coordinators and the Program Support Unit (PSU).
+Staff with access and responsibility to manage workflows related to their job duties include Claims Management System (CMS) coordinators, Provider Claims Services (PCS) coordinators and Program Support Unit (PSU) staff.

-Submittal of the MN/LOC Assessment through the LTC Portal creates MN, Level of Service (LOS) and Diagnosis (DIA) records in the Service Authorization System (SAS).
+Submittal of the MN/LOC Assessment through the TMHP LTC Online Portal creates MN, Level of Service (LOS) and Diagnosis (DIA) records in the Service Authorization System Online (SASO).
 The RUG value is located in the LOS record.

-Status messages appear in the LTC Portal workflow folder when an MN/LOC Assessment is submitted and certain requirements in Texas Medicaid & Healthcare Partnership (TMHP) processing cannot be completed.
+Status messages appear in the TMHP LTC Online Portal workflow folder when an MN/LOC Assessment is submitted.
+Additionally, error messages with status codes appear when TMHP processing cannot be completed.
 Status messages may be generated when:

 assessments have missing information;

-the system cannot match the assessment to an applicant/individual record;
+the system cannot match the assessment to an applicant or individual record;

 the individual is enrolled in another program;